King's RepositoryのロゴKing's Repository

 Italian Gambit

-4…Nxd4 is not good because white has 5.
-Nxe5 with pressure on f7 or the venomous 5. b4.
+4…Nxd4 is playable but allows White to play 5.
+Nxe5 with pressure on f7, or the venomous 5. b4.

 Theory table